Danial-Kord/Cloud-Computing-Project/README.md

 Mehod2: <br>
-simply use `sudo minikube kubectl port-forward service/urlshortener 8081:8081` and then you can use it with Usage command that is described below.
+simply use `sudo minikube kubectl port-forward service/urlshortener 8081:8081` and then you can use system with Usage command that is described below.
 ## Usage

 ```bash